James R. Lewis (scholar)

-Early life
+Early life and education

-Lewis was born in Leonardtown, Maryland, and raised in New Port Richey, Florida.
-In his youth, in the early and mid-seventies, he was a member of Yogi Bhajan's 3HO, a new religious movement combining the teachings of kundalini yoga and Sikhism.
+James Roger Lewis was born November 3, 1949 in Leonardtown, Maryland, and raised in New Port Richey, Florida.
+He had a brother and a sister.
+He studied pre-med at the University of South Florida, but abandoned it to, as he described it, "go questing after myself".
+He left to join Yogi Bhajan's 3HO, a new religious movement combining the teachings of kundalini yoga and Sikhism.
+In this period he worked as a freelance yoga teacher and wrote a book entitled Yoga for Couples, the first book he would write.
+He was a member throughout the early and mid-1970s.
 Feeling disenchanted with the organization, he formed a small and short-lived breakaway movement.